 Time’s up: Key considerations for limitation periods in broker negligence claims

-Most claims against insurance brokers are brought relatively soon after the loss occurs because of the implied term in an insurance contract that an insurer must pay any sums due within a reasonable time.
-Therefore, when an insurer doesn’t pay (or partially pays) the claim, the uninsured (or underinsured) policyholder generally looks to blame the broker fairly quickly.
-Occasionally, however, a prospective claimant doesn't progress a claim promptly and in such circumstances accurately assessing when the cause of action accrues is crucial.
+Therefore, when an insurer doesn’t pay (or partially pays) the claim, the uninsured (or underinsured) policyholder very quickly looks to blame the broker.
+Occasionally, however, a prospective claimant does not progress his, her or its claim promptly and in such circumstances accurately calculating when the cause of action accrues against the broker is crucial.

 We were recently instructed to defend a broker in a claim brought against both insurer and broker.
 We successfully had the claim against the broker struck out on limitation grounds.